v0ss3n/projects/_posts/2024-10-23-workshop planning.md

 Programming basics in Arduino IDE | Arduino IDE crash course - walkthrough for beginners Basics of electronics | 'Sketching in hardware': prototyping electronics and learning by doing, trying out different inputs/outputs or deep diving into one

 End of day 1 goals:
-- a clear idea for a wearable
+- A clear idea for a wearable
-- parts of the wearable without electronics done
+- Parts of the wearable without electronics done, shape tests and prototypes
-- working programmed electronics (doesn't have to be wireless, soldered or final yet, just a first working iteration)
+- Working programmed electronics (doesn't have to be wireless, soldered or final yet, just a first working iteration)

 End of day 2 goals:
-- Working electronics
+- Working electronics, soldered & battery-powered
-- Making electronics wearable (starting together with this)
+- Electronics and design coming together in a wearable piece of art

 [Slides can be found here](https://docs.google.com/presentation/d/1L_AfOofsqsqNXKKB7UqnUVNtmDw93LX0V3JbKo8R1Fs/edit?usp=sharing)